Enhanced design consistency & navigation for Royal Mail’s digital experience.

 Design choices

-• Refined tracking interface with real-time shipment updates.
+• Refined tracking interface with real time updates

 User testing

 Through a rigorous user testing phase the new prototype tested far more positively than the current site with much higher completion and satisfaction scores.
-The new navigational structure was clearer and easier to navigate for users whilst the content was more engaging with a good balance of text, imagery and iconography with new features such as a price calculator.
+The restructured navigation was more intuitive, while content felt more engaging thanks to improved hierarchy, supportive visuals, and helpful tools like the price calculator.

 Key findings